About us Header

 In April 2011, we expanded to provide community health services for the Wakefield district to include Adult Community Nursing and Children’s and Families’ Health.

 Our services are provided from three hospital sites and in a range of community settings such as health centres, clinics, GP surgeries, family centres and in people’s own homes.
 We have an annual income of more than £455m and employ nearly 8,000 staff.

-Our core values – Caring, High Standards, Improving and Respect - were determined following feedback from our patients, staff and partner organisations and are:
+These were determined following feedback from our patients, staff and partner organisations.

 “The importance of these core values is that they should guide how our staff interact with each other and with our patients and their loved ones.
 They should also be what the Trust stands for to local people.”
 Jules Preston MBE, Chairman.